 The only way, then, to judge how useful, or potentially damaging, taking the online diagnosis route can be is to look at its merits and its pitfalls.

 Medical websites give the chance to check general health problems, summaries about the conditions and a list of the most common symptoms.
 The quality and accuracy of the information available is as vast and diverse as the content of the World Wide Web itself, and some sites are better and more reliable than others.

 An obvious problem is that websites don’t show which symptoms are the most significant for your particular ailment.
 The patient might also not know what to look for or identify the important signs and signs a doctor would be able to tell you in person.
 For an illness which could have several outcomes, it could be tricky to narrow down the disease or cause.

 Pros of online self-diagnosis

 Anything that potentially expands your understanding of medical conditions and the human body is a good thing.

-People often find it difficult and embarrassing to discuss their private medical problems even if it’s with their GP, so researching, diagnosing and discussing medical conditions online a more comfortable option.
+People often find it difficult and embarrassing to discuss their private medical problems even if it’s with their GP, so researching, diagnosing, and discussing medical conditions online is a more comfortable option.